Goldman pushes for delayed reporting of large credit portfolio trades

 Instead, Goldman is recommending that bond trades ranging between $250 million and $500 million should be disclosed by the end of a given trading day, and those above $500 million should be settled over a day, or over the T+1 settlement schedule, and by the end of that day.
 All single-bond transactions and portfolio trades up to $250 million would continue to be disclosed within 15 minutes, Goldman said.

-Goldman estimates the suggested changes for trades above $250 million would touch roughly 0.5% of all portfolio trades, as the vast majority of corporate bonds are less than $250 million in size.
+Goldman estimates the suggested changes for trades above $250 million would touch roughly 0.5% of all corporate bond trades, as the vast majority of such bonds are less than $250 million in size.

 Large Wall Street liquidity providers have for years complained that current reporting rules hamper their ability to hedge risk on large bonds.